Choose the research methodology best suited to your situation

 Empirical research

-Empirical research or empirical study is a research method that focuses on observation and experimentation to understand and explain phenomena.
-It is generally used to study scientific or social issues and is often considered one of the most reliable methods of obtaining information.
-Empirical research can include field studies, case studies, surveys, experiments and statistical analysis.
+It is generally used in both scientific and social research, and is often considered one of the most reliable methods to obtain information.
+Empirical research includes field studies, case studies, surveys, experiments and statistical analysis.
 It can also include qualitative methods, such as interviews and observations.
 Researchers can use these methods to collect data and analyse it to draw conclusions.

 Historical and qualitative research